 Legal obligations when handling your data

-We may need to share your personal information with other organisations to comply with applicable legal obligations (for example, for financial reporting).
+We may need to share your details with other organisations to comply with applicable legal obligations (for example, for financial reporting).

-We are committed to keeping your information secure by taking appropriate technical and training measures to ensure that your data is processed lawfully and protected against accidental loss.
+We are committed to keeping your details secure by taking appropriate technical and training measures to ensure that your data is processed lawfully and protected against accidental loss.